StatisticalRethinkingJulia/MCMCBenchmarks.jl/README.md

 ## Introduction

-This package will contain performance and diagnostics comparison between CmdStan, DynamicHMC, AdvancedHMC and Turing.
+This package will contain performance and diagnostics comparisons between CmdStan, DynamicHMC, AdvancedHMC and/or Turing/NUTS.

 Initial examples of the types of results are: